 2 g packet sows 45 ft.
 Average varies by cultivar from ~5,000–8,000 seeds/oz; 175–280 seeds/g.

 Culture: Start broccoli indoors March–May for setting out May–July, or direct-seed in May or June for fall crop.
 Easier as a fall crop because many varieties perform poorly in hot summers.
 For better stands in dry conditions sow in trenches and keep irrigated.
-Broccoli dislikes the kind of extreme temperature and moisture fluctuations we have endured in recent seasons.
+Broccoli dislikes the extreme temperature and moisture fluctuations we have endured in recent seasons.
 Climate change is making it a challenge to grow even the more heat-tolerant varieties in the summer, while at the same time broadening opportunities in our longer more temperate falls.

 Nutrition and disclaimer: Broccoli contains significant levels of sulforaphane, a substance that helps detoxify carcinogens from the body.
 Some years back, research indicating that broccoli seed sprouts are higher in sulforaphane than the vegetable itself caused a run on open-pollinated broccoli seeds.
 The broccoli seed we offer is not food grade and not fit for human consumption as sprouts.
 We have no control over the conditions in which it is stored before it reaches us.
 Please contact your natural foods wholesaler or retailer for sprouting seed.